SNAP Benefits in Arizona: How to Apply and Qualify

 How to Renew Your SNAP Benefits

-In Arizona, you generally need to recertify your SNAP benefits every 12 months.
-The Department of Economic Security (DES) will mail you a renewal packet when it's time.
-Pay close attention to the due date listed in your notice.
+In Arizona, you typically need to renew your SNAP benefits every 6 to 12 months.
+The Department of Economic Security (DES) will mail you a renewal packet when it's your time to recertify.
+This packet will include the forms and deadlines you need to follow.

 Special SNAP Services in Arizona